sdercolin/vlabeler/readme/plugin-development.md

 A parameter with `entrySelector` type is passed in `params` as a list of the selected indexes of the `entries` list.

-Following code is an example of using an entry selector:
+The following code is an example of using an entry selector:

 ```javascript
 let selectedIndexes = params["selector"] // use actual name of your parameter